mvp-express/roray-ffm-utils/docs/guide.md

 # Roray FFM Utils — Usage Guide

-This document explains how to use the public APIs in `roray-ffm-utils`.
+This document explains how to use the public APIs in `roray-ffm`.
 It assumes familiarity with the Java Foreign Function & Memory API introduced in Java 14 and refined in Java 22+.
 All examples compile against JDK 24+ with the preview FFM API enabled.

 ## Prerequisites